-  However, Florida courts do consider factors such as “moral fitness” when making judgments for processes such as child custody, alimony, property division, etc. So, if one spouse engages in behavior such as adultery, substance abuse, domestic violence, child abuse, etc. it may result in a less favorable judgment from the court.
+However, Florida courts do consider factors such as “moral fitness” when making judgments for processes such as determining child custody, alimony, division of property, etc. So, if one spouse engages in behavior such as adultery, substance abuse, domestic violence, child abuse, etc., it may result in a less favorable judgment from the court.

 Some issues cannot wait until the divorce becomes finalized.
-A spouse might need money to support the couple’s children or temporary alimony to cover daily expenses, as well as additional attorneys fees and suit monies.
+A spouse might need money to support the couple’s children or temporary alimony to cover daily expenses, additional family law attorney fees, and suit monies.

 If a divorcing couple has children, a contested divorce may create an unhealthy environment for the kids.
 Parents should speak with their divorce attorney about separating during the divorce process.
-Always seek guidance from a family law firm in Coral Springs before making rash decisions, as such situations can be dealt with much more effectively if done by the book — not in the heat of the moment.
+Always seek guidance from a family lawyer before making rash decisions, as such situations can be dealt with much more effectively if done by the book — not in the heat of the moment.

 While each divorce is unique, many cases share common issues.
 If a divorcing couple owns property or acquires other assets during the marriage, they must obtain and itemize all records.
-These are known as "marital assets."
-Equally important is gathering evidence of "nonmarital assets"— those you acquired before the marriage, or by non-interspousal gifts during the marriage.
-To learn more about how courts divide marital assets, visit our property division page.
+These are known as marital assets.
+Equally important is gathering evidence of nonmarital assets — those you acquired before the marriage or by non-interspousal gifts during the marriage.
+To learn more about how courts divide marital assets, visit the property division page.

 How Are Assets Divided?

 Although a spouse may not have a claim to assets given to the other party during the marriage, such as money left to the other party in a will, property acquired during the marriage is generally considered marital property, including inter-spousal gifts.
-Retirement plan assets, including pensions, Individual Retirement Accounts (IRAs), and 401k plans may be subject to the 50/50 division of assets between parties.
-Florida courts may also assign the responsibility for certain debts acquired over the marriage term.
+Retirement plan assets, including pensions, individual retirement accounts (IRAs), and 401(k) plans may be subject to the 50/50 division of assets between parties.
+Florida courts may also assign responsibility for certain debts acquired over the marriage term.

 What About Your Debts?

-Contested divorces are among the most complex areas of family law.
-Therefore, both parties must have a highly experienced Coral Springs contested divorce lawyer at their side to interpret the law and articulate their case before the court.
+Contested divorces are among the most complex areas of Florida family law.
+Therefore, both parties must have a highly experienced Fort Lauderdale contested divorce lawyer at their side to interpret the law and articulate their case before the court.